Seanny123/Seanny123/README.md

 ## Open Source Contributions

-I mostly contribute to Computational Biology projects written in Python, because they have a low barrier to entry for me to contribute meaningfully.
+I mostly contribute to Computational Biology projects written in Python, because they have a low barrier to entry for me to participate meaningfully.
 Additionally, I still do a lot of review for [Nengo](https://www.nengo.ai/)-related projects, since it's a project near and dear to my heart.

 ## Computery Interests